Radyo Natin: History

-Radyo Natin was launched by the MBC on December 16, 1997 as a replacement for the short-lived Community Radio Network (ComNet).
-Back then, its original programming consists of DZRH hook-up programming on mornings, local programming from late morning to early evenings, and the controversial religious program Ang Dating Daan on mid-evenings until sign-off.
+Radyo Natin was launched by MBC on December 16, 1997, as the successor to the short-lived Community Radio Network (ComNet).
+Initially, its programming lineup included DZRH simulcasts during the mornings, local content from late morning through early evening, and the often-controversial religious program Ang Dating Daan airing during mid-evenings until sign-off.

-In mid-2017 (and prior to the 20th anniversary of the network), most of the Hot FM stations switched to the Radyo Natin brand, thus dissolving the Hot FM branding.
-In turn, Radyo Natin now has over 120 stations.
+In mid-2017, just before the network’s 20th anniversary, the majority of Hot FM stations transitioned to the Radyo Natin brand, effectively retiring the Hot FM name.
+This shift expanded Radyo Natin’s reach, growing its network to over 120 stations nationwide.

-On October 2, 2019, the main studios and satellite uplink facilities of Radyo Natin Nationwide at the MBC Building, CCP Complex in Pasay, along with its sister MBC radio stations, were affected by a major fire that originated in the nearby Star City theme park.
-In interim, Radyo Natin beamed its broadcasts from its backup studios at BSA Twin Towers in Ortigas, while most of their local stations are temporarily suspended its network hookup from its satellite uplink facility and temporarily replaced with local music/fillers programs until January 2022.
+On October 2, 2019, a major fire at the nearby Star City theme park severely affected the main studios and satellite uplink facilities of Radyo Natin Nationwide, located at the MBC Building in the CCP Complex, Pasay, along with its sister MBC radio stations.
+During this period, Radyo Natin temporarily broadcast from its backup studios at the BSA Twin Towers in Ortigas.
+Meanwhile, many local stations suspended their network hookup due to the outage and filled airtime with local music and filler programs until January 2022.